HEP-FCC/bib-studies/simulation/README.md

 ### submit_pairs.py

-Set up the condor (or local) submission of simulation jobs of IPC background files.
+How to set up the condor (or local) submission of simulation jobs of IPC background files:

 At the moment, `.pairs` files contain a single event and `ddsim` can process only one of them at the time.
 The  `submit_pairs.py` script generates at list of bash scripts